Project-Group-B/behavioral_analysis_db/README.md

 Download the file folder from here
 In server create an empty schema that matches the name "behavioral_analysis_db" Choose import from dump folder and browse to where you downloaded this

+DEPLOYMENT SETUP
+1) Ensure running SQL 8.0.x or higher.
+Older versions, especially the default 5.x.x do not have support for some table features/character sets and will not work with this project.
+2) Import the SQL from the repository into your MySQL instance.
+3) Ensure SQL connections between the MySQL host machine the back end host machine are allowed on port 3306.
+4) Insert a default user to associate not yet approved entries with.
+  `INSERT INTO user (User_Name,User_Pass,User_Status,User_Department,User_FirstName,User_LastName);` `UPDATE `behavioral_analysis_db`.`user` SET `User_Pass` = sha2('User_Pass',256) WHERE (`User_Id` = '0');`